Zuehlke/software-engineering-corner/src/articles/ktor-in-kmp/index.md

   - Mocking
   - networking
   - Testing
+shortDescription: >-
+  Learn how to effectively manage HTTP client configurations in Kotlin Multiplatform projects using Ktor, enhancing maintainability and testability.
 ---
 These days it’s quite rare to have a mobile that doesn’t access online resources.
 Naturally, “set up the HTTP stack” is one of the first stories on our backlog in a new project.